hosam-hubspire/react-native-upload/README.md

   mediaType: "video",
   contentType: "video/mp4",
   extension: "mp4",
-  // thumbnailPath is optional - will be auto-generated if expo-video-thumbnails is installed };
+  // thumbnailPath is optional - will be auto-generated during upload if not provided };

 const results = await uploadFiles([videoFile], uploadConfig);
 ```

-**Note:** Thumbnails are automatically generated for videos if `expo-video-thumbnails` is installed.
-You don't need to manually generate or provide thumbnails - the package handles this internally.
+**Note:**

+- If `thumbnailPath` is provided, it will be used during upload (no regeneration)
+- If `thumbnailPath` is not provided, thumbnails are automatically generated during upload if `expo-video-thumbnails` is installed
+- Generating thumbnails on selection allows you to use them for preview in your UI before upload

 ## API Reference